 A comprehensive analysis of Theology and Religious Studies provision in the UK last year, Theology and Religious Studies provision in UK Higher Education (2019) revealed that there were about 6,500 fewer students on such degree courses in 2017-18 than seven years ago, when fees were increased.

-Theology and Religious Studies disciplines must confront significant challenges or risk ‘disappearing from our universities’ at a time when they have never been more needed, says the British Academy in a new report showing a steep decline in student numbers.
+Theology and Religious Studies disciplines must confront significant challenges or risk ‘disappearing from our universities’ at a time when they have never been more needed, said the British Academy, in response to the steep decline in student numbers.